List of Seirei Gensouki: Spirit Chronicles characters: Alfred Emerle (アルフレッド = エマール, Arufureddo Emāru)

-Charles Arbor (シャルル＝アルボー, Sharuru Arubō)
+Charles Arbor (シャルル = アルボー, Sharuru Arubō)

 The son of Duke Helmut Arbor.
 He was the royal guard's vice commander until Flora's kidnapping, he tried to force Rio to falsely confess to being Flora's kidnapper and torturing him just a way to protect his position or avoid embarrassment.
 Flora woke up on time and caught Charles, confirming Rio as her savior.
 Enraged by his intentions, Charles is demoted from the royal guard.
 He would then use a secret pact with Reiss to take control of a new knight order and try forcing Celia to marry him after accusing her father of treason.
 Currently, he is made a prisoner of war after being captured by Haruto, unaware that he is Rio.

-Lucius Orgueille (ルシウス＝オルグィーユ, Rushiusu Orugwīyu)
+Lucius Orgueille (ルシウス = オルグィーユ, Rushiusu Orugwīyu)

+A major antagonist.
 The man who murdered Rio's mother.
 Lucius was the heir of the Orgueille household with an undeniable sword talent, but was very low-ranked and unappreciated by other nobles, which led to his family's downfall.
-Alfred describes Lucius as someone who can be his rival.
+Alfred describes Lucius as someone who lacks consciousness and can be his rival.
 Lucius left young Rio alive in the slums expecting to see him again that proved to be a fatal mistake when the adult Rio easily killed him.